Cerchie/confluent-ais-demo/README.md

 ## Confirming input in Confluent Cloud

-Navigate to your `ais` topic in the Confluent Cloud interface using the left-hand navbar, click the 'messages' tab, and view the messages coming in!
+Navigate to your `ais` topic in the Confluent Cloud interface using the left-hand navbar, click the 'messages' tab, navigate to a partition using the dropdown menu, and view the messages coming in!

 <img width="1714" alt="Navigate to your `ais` topic in the Confluent Cloud interface using the left-hand navbar" src="https://user-images.githubusercontent.com/54046179/220414720-b35c6e03-aada-491a-961b-710e6bccb8b7.png">